Mary Colter: Legacy

 Colter retired to Santa Fe, New Mexico, in 1948.
 She donated her collection of Native American pottery and Indian relics to Mesa Verde National Park.
+She had to watch as many of her famous works were destroyed during her lifetime as automobile travel replaced train travel.

+Colter died on January 8, 1958.

 Four of her Grand Canyon National Park buildings are protected within the Mary Jane Colter National Historic Landmark District.